The Guide to Lightweight UX Documentation

-In order to ensure that the document is useful, it must cater to the specific needs of each of the aforementioned users.
+To ensure that the document is helpful, it must cater to the specific needs of each target audience above.
 Otherwise, our document is effectively useless.

 - To help UI designers – Estimate image and layout dimensions.

-- To help product managers – Note any “wobbler” features that may provide additional value, but exceed current scope.
+- To help product managers – Note any “wobbler” features that may provide additional value but exceed the current scope.